Automattic/jetpack/projects/packages/image-cdn/README.md

-# cdn
+# image-cdn

-Serve static assets through CDN.
+Serve images through Jetpack's powerful CDN

-## How to install cdn
+## How to install image-cdn

 ### Installation From Git Repo